 HOW IT WORKS

-Eight weeks to the first result.
+The first result in four to six weeks.
 Everything after that is scale.

 Every Kascade engagement starts the same way: a short, fixed-scope program called First Ascent.
 Two weeks to find the value.
-Six weeks to put the first agent in production.
+A few more to put the first agent in production.
 Then we grow from evidence, not promises.

 THE APPROACH · Weeks 1–2 · Value Assessment